Vicky Foxcroft Labour MP for Lewisham North

 A. Since I was elected in 2015 I have received an ever-increasing number of emails from constituents supporting a wide variety of national campaigns.
 My staff and I have tried to respond to as many of these as possible, but it has now reached the stage where we cannot guarantee that everyone will receive an individual reply.
 We have therefore created this section of the website and use it to share my responses.

-Q. Does your role as a shadow minister have a negative impact on the amount you can do for your constituents?
+Q. Does your role as a Government Whip have a negative impact on the amount you can do for your constituents?

-A. The only thing my role as a shadow minister regularly prevents me from doing is adding my name to Early Day Motions.
-I do understand that this is sometimes frustrating for constituents, but unfortunately it’s the same for all whips and shadow front bench MPs.
-I am always happy to look at tabling written questions or writing to ministers as an alternative.
+A. My role as a Government Whip prevents me from adding my name to Early Day Motions, tabling Parliamentary Questions, and speaking on non-local issues in Parliament.
+I do understand that this is sometimes frustrating for constituents, but unfortunately it’s the same for all whips and Government front bench MPs.
+I am always happy to look at writing to ministers as an alternative.

-Other than that, I do not feel that my role as a shadow minister has a negative impact on my ability to represent my constituents in the Commons.
+Other than that, I do not feel that my role as a Government Whip has a negative impact on my ability to represent my constituents in the Commons.
 I continue to hold regular surgeries, respond to constituent enquiries and raise local issues in Westminster.

 Q. I’m holding an event and would like to invite you.
 What’s the best way to get in touch?